slowernews/wisdom-tldr/chapters/chapter_appendix.md

 most people are not extremes and most people are in the middle introvert is not shyness. most things are not binary.
 Imagine a introvertness scale from 1 to 7.
 It's hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.

+- Putt's Law: "Technology is dominated by two types of people, those who understand what they do not manage and those who manage what they do not understand."
 -->